 The Ransomware Threat is Getting Worse For Windows 7 Users

-Well, Cyber Security Awareness Month is coming to an end.
+Ransomware Protection remains a hot topic while Cyber Security Awareness Month is coming to an end.
 Sadly, that does not mean the risks are too.
 Hackers and ransomware scammers are still working hard to separate you from your cash all year long.

 Obviously, threats come in all shapes and sizes.
 However, we are seeing one pop up a LOT lately.
 And this is definitely one that you can avoid – ransomware attacks through Windows 7 machines!